Scharnhorst-class cruiser: Propulsion machinery

 The Scharnhorst-class ships used the same powerplant as in the preceding Roon class: three 3-cylinder triple-expansion steam engines.
 Each engine drove a single propeller; the one on the center shaft on Scharnhorst was 4.7 m in diameter while the outer two were 5 m wide.
-Gneisenau's screws were slightly smaller, at 4.60 m wide on the center shaft and 4.80 m on the outer pair.
-The triple expansion engines were supplied with steam by 18 coal-fired marine-type water-tube boilers with 36 fire boxes.
+Gneisenau's screws were slightly smaller, at 4.6 m wide on the center shaft and 4.8 m on the outer pair.
+The triple expansion engines were supplied with steam by 18 coal-fired marine-type water-tube boilers with 36 fireboxes.
 The boilers were divided into five boiler rooms and were vented through four funnels located amidships.

 The engines were designed to provide 26,000 PS, though on trials they achieved higher figures—28782 PS for Scharnhorst and 30396 PS for Gneisenau.
 The ships were rated at a top speed of 22.5 kn, though on trials Scharnhorst steamed at a maximum of 23.5 kn, while Gneisenau ran at 23.6 kn.
 The vessels carried 800 t of coal normally, though they were capable of storing up to 2000 MT of coal.
-This provided a maximum range of 4800 nmi at a cruising speed of 14 kn.
+This provided a range of 4800 nmi at a cruising speed of 14 kn.
 When the ships decreased speed slightly to 12 kn, the range increased to 5120 nmi.
 The vessels' electrical plant consisted of four turbo-generators that delivered 260 kilowatts at 110 volts.